KunalSeh/tic-tac-toe/README.md

-# 🎮 Tic Tac Toe - Web App
+# Tic Tac Toe Game 🎮

-A modern and interactive Tic Tac Toe game built using **HTML, CSS, and JavaScript**.
-This project features two-player mode, an AI opponent (medium and smart difficulty using Minimax algorithm), player name customization, and a real-time scoreboard.
+A simple and interactive Tic Tac Toe game built using **HTML, CSS, and JavaScript**.

----

-## 🧩 Features
+## Features

-- 🔁 Two Game Modes:
+- Two player mode
-  - **2 Player Mode**
-  - **Single Player vs AI**
-    - Medium (Random)
-    - Smart (Minimax)
+- Play against computer (Medium or Smart AI)

-- 🧠 Smart AI using Minimax Algorithm
-- 🏷️ Player Name Input & Dynamic Labels
-- 📊 Scoreboard with Reset Option
+- Scoreboard tracking
+- Player name input
+- Game restart and score reset options

+## How to Run

+1. Download or clone the repository.
+2. Open `index.html` in your browser.
+3. Start playing!

+## Files

+- `index.html` – Structure of the game
+- `style.css` – Styling of the game board and UI
-- 🔄 Restart Game Anytime
+- `web.js` – Game logic and AI functionality

-- 🌙 Stylish UI with Responsive Design
+## Author

+Kunal Sehrawat